Trinity (comic book): Trinity (first series)

-Alfred realizes as well he is part of a larger group, one needed to bring back the true Trinity.
-He gathers Richie Grayson, an embittered mobster, Lois Lane, an aggressive shock reporter, Tom Tresser, outlaw and vigilante extraordinaire, and Kara In-Ze, Interceptor of the JSI, and tells the group they were better people in another world, relating himself and Grayson to the world's greatest detective, Lois and Interceptor to the world's mightiest hero, and Tresser to a great warrior.
-All agree to hear him out and find the last member of the cabal, Donna Troy, now living as a librarian in Virginia.
+Alfred realizes that he is part of a larger group, one needed to bring back the true Trinity.
+He gathers Dick Grayson, Lois Lane, Tom Tresser, and Kara In-Ze, and tells them that they were better people in another world.
+All agree to hear him out and find the last member of the cabal, Donna Troy, now a librarian in Virginia.
+Alfred and his group go to Happy Harbor and perform a ritual that transports them to the world inside the Cosmic Egg, which Krona devastated before Batman, Superman, and Wonder Woman stopped him and helped rebuild civilization.